 Having walked through the majestic main courtyard of the Royal Stables, you enter a disarming place of luxurious simplicity.

-All of these facilities have given these buildings back their first vocation, equestrian activity, whilst preserving the beauty of the historical site built by Jules Hardouin-Mansart at the end of the 17th century to house the prestigious royal cavalry.
+All of these facilities have returned these buildings to their first vocation, equestrian activity, whilst preserving the beauty of the historical site built by Jules Hardouin-Mansart at the end of the 17th century to house the prestigious royal cavalry.

 To discover the Grand Royal Stables :

-Every performance of the Matinales des Ecuyers and show “la Voie de l'Ecuyer” is followed by a free visit of the stables.
+Every performance of “la Voie de l'Ecuyer” is followed by a free visit of the stables.

 Visit into the intimacy of work sessions, witness the rider’s daily training.